 write phrases from memory, and adapt these to create new sentences, to express ideas clearly

 describe people, places, things and actions orally and in writing

-We follow the Rigolo programme of study to ensure the required language-based skills are carefully introduced and consolidated across Key Stage 2, however this is supplemented with a wide range of other resources and learning opportunities.
+We follow the Language Angels programme of study to ensure the required language-based skills are carefully introduced and consolidated across Key Stage 2.